 Users seeking full shell restoration typically prefer Explorer Patcher.

-Open-Shell restores classic Start menus but does not address Windows 11 taskbar limitations.
+Open-Shell restores conventional Start menus but does not address Windows 11’s taskbar constraints.

 Key differences:

-These tools can sometimes be used together, but Explorer Patcher provides broader system-level coverage.
+These tools can occasionally be used in tandem, however Explorer Patcher offers more comprehensive system-level coverage.

-Explorer Patcher can coexist with advanced taskbar tools like 7+ Taskbar Tweaker when configured carefully.
+Explorer Patcher may coexist with complex taskbar applications such as 7+ Taskbar Tweaker when properly configured.

 Best practices include: